- 2045 RMAP

 - Other RMAP Considerations

-Pima Association of Governments updates its long-range Regional Mobility and Accessibility Plan, formerly referred to as the Regional Transportation Plan or RTP, every four years as mandated by the federal government.
+Pima Association of Governments updates its long-range Regional Mobility and Accessibility Plan, or RMAP, every four years as mandated by the federal government.
 The 2045 Regional Mobility and Accessibility Plan was formally adopted by PAG’s Regional Council on May, 26 2016.
 The 2045 RMAP identifies projects, goals, and performance measures for the transportation system of the Tucson metropolitan area over the next 30 years.

 The plan considers major elements of the regional transportation network, including, but not limited to: